756698-cpu/Asad-Khan-Portfolio/posts/README.md

 ## How to Play
 * Left Paddle: Use W to move up, S to move down.
 * Right Paddle: Use the Up Arrow to move up, Down Arrow to move down.
 * Goal: Deflect the ball past the opponent's paddle.
-The game levels up every 3 points.